spack/spack-tutorial/tutorial_packaging.rst

 Since this is an ``AutotoolsPackage``, the arguments returned from the method will automatically get passed to ``configure`` during the build.

-Now let's try the build again, remembering to use the ``--fresh`` option:
+Now let's try the build again, remembering to use the ``tutorial`` namespace:

 .. literalinclude:: outputs/packaging/install-mpileaks-3.out
    :language: console
-   :emphasize-lines: 1,50,52
+   :emphasize-lines: 1,84,86

 Success!